xavgru12/UberClient/README.md

-## original UberStrike steam version
+## original UberStrike version 4.3.10

-Known as version 4.7.
+Along with decompiled dll files.
+Installer and extracted version is set in Release.